apache/solr-operator/docs/solr-prometheus-exporter/README.md

 Solr does not export any useful metrics until you have at least one collection defined.

-_Note: Solr 8.8.0 includes an updated dashboard that includes better metrics for query performance._
+_Note: Solr 8.8.0 and newer versions include an updated dashboard that provides better metrics for monitoring query performance._